elliewix/RAILS-intermed-python-april-2018/pandas materials/whatispandas.md

 You will find that there are leftover bits from when things seemed clever and cool, but ended up not scaling well as more people adopted it. (who hasn't been here?)

+So understand that things may feel strange, and that's because you'll be learning a language inside a language.

 ### Linguistically